 In fact, as of May of this year, Americans are evenly split on whether they consider themselves pro-life or pro-choice at 48 percent.
 And 81 percent of all Americans reject Marchand’s policy of allowing abortion in the third trimester.

-Marchand’s position is so far to the Left that even Hillary Clinton rejected it during the 2016 campaign.
-Indeed, running for governor on the platform that a 14-year-old girl should get an abortion in the third trimester without her parents’ consent–and New Hampshire’s Catholic taxpayers should have to pay for it–seems a bit outside the political mainstream.
+Molly Kelly’s position is so far Left that even Hillary Clinton rejected it during the 2016 campaign.
+Indeed, running for governor on the platform that Catholic taxpayers should be forced to pay for a third-trimester abortion seems a bit outside the political mainstream.